microstub/microstub.github.io/_posts/2020-10-24-tiny-linux-c-binaries.md

 # SSTRIP

 Despite all our optimisation thus far, there are still a few redundant code and data sections in our dynamically linked output executable.
-Enter sstrip...
+Enter `sstrip`...

 [sstrip](https://github.com/aunali1/super-strip) is a useful utility that attempts to identify which sections of an ELF binary are to be loaded into